peter88213/nvhelp-en/docs/_sources/plotting.rst.txt

 These turning points can be assigned to scenes to indicate the scene’s relevance to the plot.

--  *noveltree* lets you define any number of arcs.
+-  *novelibre* lets you define any number of arcs.
 -  Any number of scenes can be assigned to each arc.
 -  Any number of arcs can be assigned to each scene.
 -  Each arc can contain any number of turning points.